-Open Access Land (Common Land and Open Country) is identified on the new Ordnance Survey Explorer Maps, available from local tourist information centres in Bournemouth and Poole.
+Open Access Land (Common Land and Open Country) is identified on the new Ordnance Survey Explorer Maps.
+These are available from local tourist information centres in Bournemouth and Poole.

-The right to 'walk' includes a right to use a manual or mechanical disability vehicle, although the terrain and barriers may not always make the route suitable.
+The right to 'walk' includes a right to use a manual or mechanical disability vehicle.
+However, the terrain and barriers may not always make the route suitable.
 Restrictions might apply and are shown on the maps in red.

-The Countryside Code, like the Highway Code, is the law of 'give and take' guidance that confirms your rights and responsibilities when enjoying the countryside.
+The Countryside Code, like the Highway Code, is the law of 'give and take' guidance.
+It confirms your rights and responsibilities when enjoying the countryside.

-For example: On Access Land (the 'right' to roam comes with responsibilities) and Open Country (locally mostly heathland) you must not disturb protected wildlife (Countryside Act 2000) and dogs to be kept on short leads between 1 March & 31 July to protect wildlife from disturbance during nesting season.
+For example: On Access Land (the 'right' to roam comes with responsibilities) and Open Country (locally mostly heathland) you must not disturb protected wildlife (Countryside Act 2000).
+Dogs to be kept on short leads between 1 March and 31 July to protect wildlife from disturbance during nesting season.